xyyuhans/about/index.md

 {% include cv-contact.html %}

-I am a second-year master student at KTH majoring in Autonomous Systems, and looking for a job in software development.
-I have hands-on experience in Python and machine learning, and am currently working on my master thesis in data science at Ericsson.
+I am a second-year master student at KTH majoring in Autonomous Systems, and looking for a job in embedded software development.
+I have hands-on experience in embedded systems using C and Assembly, and am currently working on my master thesis in data science using Python at Ericsson.

 ## Education